JohanEstebanCuervo/tkinter_form/readme.md

 #### tkinter_form.Form.set()

 Arguments:
     set_dict : dict

 Return:
     None

 dictionary with keys value of the base dictionary with values to set in the form

 ##### Example

-    in [Fast Example](#fast-example) the set() function in line 39-40:
+    in[Fast Example](#fast-example) the set() function in line 39-40:

 ```python
         result = {"result": str(value)}